-If we elect to label and promote any of our products as clinical diagnostics tests or medical devices, we would be required to obtain prior approval or clearance by the FDA, which would take significant time and expense and could fail to result in FDA clearance or approval for the intended uses we believe are commercially attractive.
+If we elect to label and promote any of our products or services as clinical diagnostics tests, service offerings or medical devices, we would be required to obtain prior approval or clearance by the FDA or satisfy other regulatory requirements, which would take significant time and expense and could fail to result in appropriate regulatory clearance or approval for the intended uses we believe are commercially attractive.

-We intend to market and sell the G4 and our planned PX primarily to academic and research institutions and research companies, government laboratories, hospitals, and biotechnology, consumer genomics and proteomics, commercial molecular diagnostic laboratories, and agrigenomics companies as research use only ("RUO") products.
-Our products are not currently designed, or intended to be used, for clinical diagnostic tests or as medical devices.
+We intend to market and sell the G4, the G4X, our spatial biology services, and future products and services to academic and research institutions and research companies, government laboratories, hospitals, and biotechnology, consumer genomics and proteomics, commercial molecular diagnostic laboratories, and agrigenomics companies for research use only ("RUO").
+Our products and services are not currently designed, or intended to be used, for clinical diagnostic tests, services or as medical devices.
 If we elect to label and market our products for use as, or in the performance of, clinical diagnostics in the United States, thereby subjecting them to U.S. Food and Drug Administration ("FDA") regulation as medical devices, we would be required to obtain premarket 510(k) clearance or premarket approval from the FDA, unless an exception applies.